zutto/gpt.vim/README.md

 ## Requirements

 An application that accepts a stdin stream of JSON.
-Such an application can be found at [github.com/zutto/python-chatgpt-vimbackend (WIP)](https://github.com/zutto/python-chatgpt-vimbackend) or [github.com/mattn/chatgpt](https://github.com/mattn/chatgpt).
+Such an application can be found at [github.com/zutto/python-chatgpt-vimbackend (WIP)](https://github.com/zutto/python-chatgpt-vimbackend), [github.com/mattn/chatgpt](https://github.com/mattn/chatgpt) or [sample bash backend](https://github.com/zutto/gpt.vim/tree/main/sample_bash_backend).
 You can also build your own simple piped handling.

 Example of the JSON stream:
 ```